-Rob: I truly believe I should have taken the initiative out of high school instead of going to college.
+Rob: I genuinely believe I should have taken the initiative out of high school instead of going to college.
 I feel like I wasted a lot of time in college.
 I support college and encourage it, but I believe you can’t get ahead if you don’t have the drive.
 We need things to fall back on.

-Qulatrice: How big do you want your business to grow?
+Qualatrice: How big do you want your business to grow?

 Rob: I want my business to be affordable for my clients.
 I am currently working on something I’m excited to launch in 2019 that will help me expand my business by offering more to my clients.
 So, stay on the lookout!